The fact that the words ‘Reebok’, ‘best’, and ‘running’ are used in the same sentence show Reebok’s quick resurgence as a running shoe brand.

 So far, that approach has worked well for Reebok – its partnership with CrossFit and Les Mills has allowed it to create and sell merchandise to a dedicated group of consumers.

 That was last year.
 2019 ushered in the excellent Floatride Forever Energy and a few upgrades.
-For example, both the Road Harmony and the Grasse Road ST ditched their EVA midsole casing and adopted E-TPU foam – the same material as the Floatride Energy which is a firmer version of the adidas Boost foam.
+For example, both the Road Harmony and the Grasse Road ST ditched their EVA midsole casing and adopted the Forever Energy E-TPU foam – which is a firmer version of the adidas Boost foam.

-Reebok still has a lot of flab around its running shoe assortment, but here’s our pick of the top six Reebok shoes.
-We have excluded the Floatride Run due to its lifestyle-oriented design – just in case you’re wondering where that shoe went.
+Reebok still has a lot of flab around its running shoe assortment, but here’s our pick of the top seven Reebok shoes.
 We’ve prefixed each shoe with its use-case so that it’s easier for you to find what you’re looking for.

 1) Daily neutral trainer: Reebok Forever Floatride Energy